 Here are the 13 men executed by California since 1978

-In his ruling that California's death penalty violates the U.S. Constitution's ban on cruel and unusual punishment, U.S. District Judge Cormac J. Carney noted that more than 850 people have been sentenced to death in California since 1978, when the state reinstated capital punishment, but only 13 have been executed.
+More than 850 people have been sentenced to death in California since 1978, when the state reinstated capital punishment, but only 13 had been executed.

 Here's a look at those men and the crimes for which they were put to death:

 Executed April 21, 1992 | 13 years, one month on death row